Linaro/lite-cornea/book/src/Resources.md

 ```

 These resources may be accessed by name with the resource-
 read subcommand.
-For example, the following printsthe PC of
+For example, the following prints the PC of
 the host cpu0:

 ```bash